cvat-ai/cvat/datumaro/README.md

 ## Contributing

-Feel free to [open an Issue](https://github.com/opencv/cvat/issues/new) if you think something needs be changed.
+Feel free to [open an Issue](https://github.com/opencv/cvat/issues/new) if you think something needs to be changed.
 You are welcome to participate in development, development instructions are available in our [developer manual](CONTRIBUTING.md).